October 24, 2016

-Approximately 70 Hollins alumnae from a variety of backgrounds returned to campus for this year’s event and shared their expertise from a multitude of fields including the sciences, writing and publishing, entrepreneurship, financial services, education, law, visual and performing arts, and public service.
-They also provided tips, tools, and tricks of the trade to land that first job.
+The fifth annual Hollins C3: Career Connection Conference will kick off on October 24, 2016.
+Alumnae will share how they translated their liberal arts education into satisfying careers and also provide tips, tools, and tricks of the trade to land that first job.
+Approximately 75 alumnae from a variety of backgrounds will return to campus for this year’s event and share their expertise from a multitude of fields including the sciences, writing and publishing, business, financial services, education, law, visual and performing arts, and public service.

 - “Translating the Liberal Arts into a Career” sessions, featuring career women in a multitude of fields including the sciences, writing and publishing, and public service, among others.